siddhivelankar23/GenAIComps/comps/text2kg/src/README.md

 ## Features
-Input Formats: Accepts text from documents, text files, or strings.
+Input Formats: Accepts text from documents, text files, or strings*.

-Output: Extracts graph triplets and nodes.

-Post-Processing: Includes entity disambiguation to merge duplicate entities before generating Cypher code.
+Output: Answer to the query asked by the user.

 # 🚀 1.
 Start microservice with Docker (Option 1)